 Before I explain, let’s dabble in some quick history.

 The obvious thing is Iceland is new.
 It’s a tiny island driven upward by volcanos on the tectonic ridge between Europe and the United States.
 If you are unfamiliar with tectonic plate movements, find yourself a globe, look at the left side of Africa and right of South America, and see how they fit together like puzzle pieces.
 Voilà!
 You understand that the earth under our feet is moving.
 The places where the plates rub together (California) and break apart (Iceland) are filled with earthquakes and volcanic activity.
-Iceland is our new planet spewed forth from the center of the Earth.
+Iceland is our new planet-crust spewed forth from the center of the Earth.

 Culturally, Iceland is also part-English.
 In World War II, the island was a strategic asset for controlling shipping traffic in the North Atlantic.
 Both the Germans and U.S. wanted in, and England got there first, invading Iceland and turning the language dual Icelandic and English.
 It was a sad time; the mines placed in the oceans killed many Icelandic fishermen, and the people who relied on the oceans often went hungry.
 But Iceland now loves the Brits and U.S. Today, most of the population speaks fluent English.
 Communications here is a breeze.